- The customer will get access to the features in the product

 - Invoice: this is a long lasting payment link.
 You’ll be taken to the Stripe invoice page where you can check over the invoice, add an email if necessary, and send it

-When generating a checkout URL, the customer must pay for the product before its enabled for them.
+When generating a checkout URL, the customer must pay for the product before

-With an invoice, the product is immediately enabled and the customer can pay in accordance with your payment terms.
+the customer can pay in accordance with your payment terms.

 Upgrades and downgrades

-If you enable a product to a customer with an existing product (with the same attach
+If you enable a product to a customer with an existing product (with the sameattach

 method), Autumn will handle upgrades and downgrades between different pricing tiers.